datocms/react-urql-demo/README.md

 # DatoCMS example blog using React & Urql

-This is a Demo project that you can install from your [DatoCMS dashboard](https://dashboard.datocms.com/projects/browse/categories) > create new demo project.

 ## Set up your own

 By clicking the following button you'll set up a project on DatoCMS with the schema and data that you need to run this example.